More than a million could die waiting for green cards as US immigration buckles amid COVID

 “I’ve asked God for patience,” Angi said through tears.

-Her lawyer Daniella Prieshoff with the nonprofit Tahirih Justice Center said it could be five more years before Angi receives a visa.
+Her lawyer, Daniella Prieshoff with the nonprofit Tahirih Justice Center, said it could be five more years before Angi receives a visa.
 Meanwhile, Prieshoff has filed an asylum petition, arguing that if the family were deported, they would be endangered in Guatemala.
 Angi was granted a work permit in 2020 through the asylum petition and secured her first steady job cleaning hotels.

 Facing criticism as delays caused many immigrants to lose their jobs, USCIS in May added a year to the 180-day automatic extension period for pending renewal applications.
 The change allowed people like Angi to legally work for 540 days beyond the date their permits expire, as hers did a few months ago.